Sean McFarlane

 Sean McFarlane (born 4 April 1993) is a Jamaican professional footballer.

 Career

 Club

 McFarlane played college soccer at Saint Leo University and Florida International University.
 He has also appeared for National Premier Soccer League sides Chattanooga FC and Tampa Bay Rowdies 2.

 McFarlane signed for United Soccer League side Colorado Springs Switchbacks 9 February 2017.

 In September 2018, it was announced that McFarlane would join United Soccer League expansion side Austin Bold for the 2019 season.

 On 6 January 2021, McFarlane signed with USL Championship side Miami FC.

 In June 2022, McFarlane was sent to FC Tulsa on loan for the remainder of the 2022 USL Championship season.

+In February 2025, McFarlane joined Mount Pleasant F.A. in the Jamaica Premier league on a 6 month contract.

 International

 McFarlane has been capped at the Under-20 level for Jamaica.